TechWithBrian/Curso-Django/README.md

 # Curso-Django (for beginners From scratch).
-### Definitive guide step by step from scratch to hero...
+### Definitive guide step by step from scratch to hero on Win-10..

 ##### Django: